 Every human being keeps himself occupied in some activity to satisfy human wants; such activities are known as human activities.
 These activities are broadly classified as economic and non-economic activities.
 While economic activities are those conducted with an aim of earning money or acquiring wealth, non-economic activities are performed free of cost, with service motive.
-The fundamental differences between economic and non-economic activities are discussed in the article.
-Have a look.

 Content: Economic Activities Vs Non-Economic Activities